ArcaEge/day-progress/README.md

 ![Day progress icon](docs/images/org.day-progress.DayProgress.svg)

 A simple GNOME shell extension that displays a (somewhat) customisable progress bar of your day in the top panel to help you track your time.
-Mostly inspired by this MacOS app: https://www.producthunt.com/posts/day-progress
+Mostly inspired by this MacOS app: [https://www.producthunt.com/posts/day-progress](https://www.producthunt.com/posts/day-progress)

+## Reporting bugs/feature requests

+Firstly, have look at [this](https://github.com/users/ArcaEge/projects/1/views/1) page to see if we're already working on it.
+If not, please submit an issue [here](https://github.com/ArcaEge/day-progress/issues/new), we'll have a look at it soon™️.

 ## Screenshots